8 Gym Machine Exercises That Can Be Swapped For Free Weights | Muscle & Fitness

 We pitted brawlers of past and present to determine who has the best body in the business.Read article

-Gyms are still closed.
-People continue to practice socially distancing and self-quarantining with their families.
-So while we’re all shuttered in pace, we still gotta train.
-Trouble is, not everyone has the gym equipment to maintain their usual workout routine.
-That means we need to adapt and adjust to keep our gains.
+Gyms are still closed and people around the world continue to practice social distancing and self-quarantining.
+Still, while we’re all stuck shuttering in place, we still gotta train.

-That’s why over the past few weeks we’ve been offering bodyweight training tips and free-weights-training tips to alleviate the separation anxiety from your trusty iron.
-To fill that void, here are our best exercise swaps that can be done at home with the equipment you may already have.
+Trouble is, not all of us have a full arsenal of gym equipment that we’d normally turn to during our usual workout routine.
+That means we need to A) do nothing and turn into a puddle of flab until we get cleared to go back to the gym, or B) accept the reality of the situation, and adapt and adjust to preserve your gains.

-We understand that not everyone can afford or have the space to install gym equipment such as a power rack, smith machine, or even bench.
-So use the tools you do have (dumbbells, barbell, and an adjustable bench) to turn gym-specific machine moves into ultra-effective home exercises.
+Over the past few weeks we’ve been offering workouts and tips about bodyweight training and free-weight training in hopes it’ll help alleviate the separation anxiety you’re experiencing from your home away from home.
+To fill that void, here are our best exercise swaps that can be done at home with the equipment you might already have.

-Here, we help you soup up the most popular machine moves for at-home use by identifying basic exercises that replace the machines, along with detailed instructions for unique variations.
-Now you never have to leave home again!
+What does that mean?
+It means we’re assuming the majority of you don’t have the space or cash flow (especially now, if you’ve been laid off or furloughed) for a power rack, smith machine, or bench.
+That’s why we’ve opted to provide you with ideas and detailed instructions for moves that involve dumbbells, a barbell, and an adjustable bench.